caitlinch/caitlinch.github.io/_pages/cv.md

 Education
 ======
-  * Doctor of Philosophy, Biology 2025 (expected conferral)
+  * Doctor of Philosophy, Biology - January 2025
       * __The Australian National University, Canberra__
       * Thesis: _“Systematic bias in phylogenetic methods: investigating the adequacy of the treelikeness assumption”_
       * Supervised by Dr. Robert Lanfear, with Dr. Minh Bui, Dr. Maja Adamska, and Dr. Barbara Holland
       * Research areas: phylogenetics, evolutionary biology, bioinformatics
-  * Bachelor of Science (Honours, First Class) 2018
+  * Bachelor of Science (Honours, First Class) - November 2018
       * __The Australian National University, Canberra__
       * Honours thesis: _“Detecting introgression in multiple sequence
       alignments: a new test for quantifying treelikeness”_